rivms/iotedge-samples/README.md

 This sample demonstrates a basic implementation of the identity translation pattern between an MQTT broker and IoT Hub devices.

 ## edge2edge
-A solution for solving the Azure IoT Edge Runtime currently not supporting native Edge Devices having child Edge Devices.
+A solution for solving the Azure IoT Edge Runtime currently not supporting natively Edge Devices having child Edge Devices.